 However, in 1854, a devastating fire destroyed six city blocks in Columbia, destroying everything in Columbia’s central business district except one brick building.
 The residents soon rebuilt some 30 buildings with brick produced locally and reinforced with iron doors and window shutters.
 Bricks were also laid on the buildings’ roofs to add additional fire protection.

 That same year, the Columbia and Stanislaus River Water Company was established to build a 60-mile aqueduct to supply the mines.
-Though it would be several years before it was completed, the estimated cost involved was thought to be more feasible than the high rates paid to the Tuolumne County Water Company to haul the water in.
+Though it would be several years before it was completed, the estimated cost involved was more feasible than the high rates paid to the Tuolumne County Water Company to haul the water in.

 Though Columbia was now “armed” with water, in 1857, the city suffered another devastating fire that destroyed all the frame structures in the 13-block business district, as well as several of the brick buildings.
 Once again, the citizens rebuilt and established a volunteer fire department.
 One of the department’s fire engines, named “Papeete,” can still be seen today.

-Between 1850 and the early 1900s, about $150 million in gold was removed from the hills surrounding Columbia.
+Between 1850 and the early 1900s, about $150 million in gold was removed from Columbia’s hills.